Roy Campanella: Legacy

 Campanella was featured on a United States postage stamp in 2006.
 The stamp is one of a block of four honoring baseball sluggers, the others being Mickey Mantle, Hank Greenberg, and Mel Ott.

 In September 2006, the Los Angeles Dodgers announced the creation of the Roy Campanella Award.
 The club's players and coaches vote on it annually, and is given to the Dodger who best exemplifies "Campy's" spirit and leadership.
 Shortstop Rafael Furcal was named the inaugural winner of the award.

-Simon & Schuster published a 2011 biography of Campanella written by Neil Lanctot, author of Negro League Baseball – The Rise and Ruin of a Black Institution.
-The book is titled Campy – The Two Lives of Roy Campanella.
-The book reveals new details about Campanella's near-fatal car accident and his volatile relationship with Jackie Robinson.
-It also provides the most comprehensive look at Campanella's Negro league career, including newly compiled year-by-year statistics.

-SpiritClips.com, a sub-division of Hallmark Channel, released "Roy Campanella Night", a 2013 short film documenting the period of paralysis and convalescence that preceded Roy Campanella receiving a public tribute on May 7, 1959, at Los Angeles Memorial Coliseum.
-The movie was directed by Chris Commons and stars Anthony Holiday, Tia Streaty and Nathan Wilson.